Faculty of Mathematics and Physics, Charles University

-Activities and Achievements
+Activities and achievements

-Among the recent collaborations belongs a participation in the development of the Solar Wind Analyser/Proton and Alpha Sensor (SWA-PAS) onboard the Solar Orbiter spacecraft, launching an educational game project based on comics simulations called Czechoslovakia 38-89 in cooperation with The Faculty of Arts and subsequent developing of a PC game Attentat 1942, making an AI translator called CUBBITT, which can compare to professional English human translators, establishing of the Malach Center for Visual History or the collaborating on a project dealing with AI system called DeepStack, which defeated professional poker players in 2016.
+Among the recent collaborations belongs a participation in the development of the Solar Wind Analyser/Proton and Alpha Sensor (SWA-PAS) onboard the Solar Orbiter spacecraft, launching an educational game project based on comics simulations called Czechoslovakia 38–89 in cooperation with The Faculty of Arts and subsequent developing of a PC game Attentat 1942, making an AI translator called CUBBITT, which can compare to professional English human translators, establishing of the Malach Center for Visual History or the collaborating on a project dealing with AI system called DeepStack, which defeated professional poker players in 2016.

 Moreover, The Faculty of Mathematics and Physics is a birthplace of Bird Internet routing daemon, IP routing daemon running mainly on Linux/UNIX-like operating systems etc., which began as a school project.
-Additionally, Matfyz also stood by a student project called Xelfi, which evolved in JAVA integrated development environment known as NetBeans.
+Additionally, Matfyz also stood by a student project called Xelfi, which evolved in the Java integrated development environment known as NetBeans.
 The Faculty of Mathematics and Physics has been also among teams of The CERN Experimental Programme for a long time and the participation in the programme is guaranteed for both the academic employees and the students.
 In 2021, the cooperative team of Matfyz, Švandovo divadlo and DAMU worked on the first theatre play written by AI, which had its premiere on the February 26, 2021.

-The faculty produces approximately 25 % of all research outputs of Charles University.
+The faculty produces approximately 25% of all research outputs of Charles University.